Great Dane Breed Standard

 Patterns/Markings: May be Solid Merle (white on chest and toes is permissible) or Merle with a Mantle Pattern (solid merle blanket extending over the body; merle skull with a white muzzle; white blaze is optional; whole or partial white neck; a white chest; white on whole or part of the forelegs and hind legs; white tipped merle tail.
 A small white break in the blanket is acceptable.
 Black pigment may be seen on the skin in white areas.)

 Disqualification: Merlequin, a white dog with ONLY patches of merle.

 Faults of Patterns/Markings shall NOT carry as much weight as faults of conformation and breed type.
 Any variance in Patterns/Markings as described in the above colors shall be faulted to the extent of the deviation.
-Any COLOR other than the seven described shall
+Any COLOR other than the seven described shall be disqualified.

 The gait denotes strength and power with long, easy strides resulting in no tossing, rolling or bouncing of the topline or body.
 The backline shall appear level and parallel to the ground.
 The long reach should strike the ground below the nose, while the head is carried forward.
 The powerful rear drive should be balanced to the reach.
 As speed increases, there is a natural tendency for the legs to converge toward the centerline of balance beneath the body.
 There should be no twisting in or out at the elbow or hock joints.